mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/contents.rst

     You should have received a `copy of the GNU General Public License <LICENSE>` along with the CodeChat system.
 If not, see http://www.gnu.org/licenses/.

 *******************
-The CodeChat server
+The CodeChat Server
 *******************
-The CodeChat server receives requests from CodeChat plugins/extensions running in text editors/IDEs to render a file, performs the render, then displays it in the CodeChat client.
-It also responds to user input from the CodeChat client by processing this request then sending the results back to the plugin/extension.
+The CodeChat Server receives requests from CodeChat plugins/extensions running in text editors/IDEs to render a file, performs the render, then displays it in the CodeChat Client.
+It also responds to user input from the CodeChat Client by processing this request then sending the results back to the plugin/extension.

 Installation